luethan2025/policy_data/README.md

   --filename <string>   destination file (default: "policy.txt") -h, --help            display help for command
 ```
 At minimum you must at least set the url argument to successfully run the program.
-The dataset will be found in ./data/ by default, however, if you set the directory or the filename argument the dataset will be found there instead.
+The dataset will be found in `./data/policy.txt` by default, however, if you set the directory or the filename argument the dataset will be found there instead.

 # Technologies
 Pixiv Data is built using [Node.js](https://nodejs.org/en) and the [Puppeteer API](https://github.com/puppeteer/puppeteer).

 # Additional Notes
-Android apps must the 'Data Safety' section in order for their privacy policy to be successfully collected:
+Android apps must have the 'Data Safety' section in order for their privacy policy to be successfully collected:
 <p align="center">
 <img src = docs/images/data_safety.png>
 </p>